xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/virtual_machines/powerKVM.rst

 #.
 Customize the hypervisor node definition to create network bridge

    xCAT ships a postscript **xHRM** to create a network bridge on kvm host during installation/netbooting.
-Please specify the **xHRM** with appropraite parameters in  **postscripts** attibute.
+Please specify the **xHRM** with appropriate parameters in  **postscripts** attibute.
 Here is some examples on this:

    To create a bridge with default name 'default' against the installation network device which was specified by **installnic** attribute ::